diondokter/at-commands/README.md

 # AT Commands builder and parser for Rust #![no_std] [![crates.io](https://img.shields.io/crates/v/at-commands.svg)](https://crates.io/crates/at-commands) [![Documentation](https://docs.rs/at-commands/badge.svg)](https://docs.rs/at-commands)

-This crate can be used to build at command style messages efficiently.
+This crate can be used to build and parse at command style messages efficiently.

-There is experimental support for parsing them too, but that isn't complete and isn't too efficient just yet.
-To access this, you'll need to enable the parser feature.
-Semver does apply to it, though.

-(Help and feedback would be appreciated with this feature)
+Help would be appreciated!
+Interested in new features, efficiency improvements and API improvements.

 ## Usage